roman-milk/roman-milk.github.io/baby-sit-the-wife.md

  "She might have broken my new phone."
 Daren huffed.

  Gloria cleared hair away from her face tucking it behind an ear wanting to a get a better look at the victim.
 Again Nadine buried her face in long hair, looking down at her feet in disgrace.
 Her hands were behind her back holding down the hem of the little dress wanting to rub her smarting backside, only just resisting.
-Report_Story #2